 Left turn permitted on red light

-A left turn on a red light is only allowed at intersections where the sign has been placed - eg: 'Left turn on red after stopping'.
+A left turn on a red light is only allowed at intersections where a 'left turn on red after stopping' sign is displayed

 You must not make a U-turn at an intersection with traffic lights unless there is a 'U-turn Permitted' sign.

 - give way to all other traffic and pedestrians